 Deep dive: HTML5 Accessibility Interview Guide - Semantic HTML, ARIA, screen readers, and building inclusive applications.

 "I haven't used that library, but based on similar tools I've used, I'd expect it works like..." is a far better answer than confidently making things up.
+Admitting what you don't know while showing how you'd approach learning it demonstrates maturity.

 The best candidates ask thoughtful questions about the codebase, the team's challenges, and the technical decisions the company has made.
 This curiosity signals someone who'll grow and contribute.